chef-platform/docker-debian-systemd-kitchen/README.md

 docker-debian-systemd-kitchen
 =============================

-Docker image for a Debian with a working Systemd, provisionned with Chef to be used in Test Kitchen.
+Docker image for latest Debian stable with a working Systemd, provisionned with Chef to be used in Test Kitchen.

 Test it easily with: